Nolwazi Mabindla-Boqwana: Western Cape High Court: 2013–2021

 In October 2013, Mabindla-Boqwana was one of four candidates shortlisted and interviewed for a single permanent position on the Western Cape High Court.
 After the interviews, the Judicial Service Commission recommended Mabindla-Boqwana for appointment, and President Jacob Zuma appointed her to the position with effect from 2 December 2013.
 Among other influential decisions, Mabindla-Boqwana wrote the court's majority opinion in a judgment which ordered the government to recognise and regulate Islamic marriages; the decision was upheld by the Supreme Court of Appeal and ultimately by the Constitutional Court in Women's Legal Centre Trust v President.
 Also largely affirmed by the Constitutional Court was Mabindla-Boqwana's decision in Sonke Gender Justice v President, which declared that certain provisions of the Correctional Services Act were unconstitutional insofar as they failed to provide for the independence of the Judicial Inspectorate for Correctional Services.

 During the same period, Mabindla-Boqwana served as an acting judge in the Competition Appeal Court between 2015 and 2016.
 After a brief but successful interview in October 2016, she was permanently appointed as a judge of the Competition Appeal Court in January 2017.
 In addition, she served as an acting judge in the Supreme Court of Appeal on four occasions between April 2020 and June 2021.
 In that capacity, she wrote the unanimous judgement (written in both Xhosa and English) in which the Supreme Court dismissed politician Andile Lungisa's appeal against his sentencing for assault.

+In the fall of 2019, Mabindla-Boqwana was selected to receive mediator training in the U.S. as part of South Africa's efforts to improve mediation opportunities via court-annexed processes.
+Her cohort of judges included Audrey Ledwaba, Thoba Poyo-Dlwati, Glenn Goosen (judge), Raylene Keightley, Norman Davis, and Phineas Mojapelo (ret.).
+She and her U.S. trained judge colleagues were involved in the leadership of a national summit and mediation training for S.A. judges in Cape Town in July 2022.
+Court-annexed mediation was the focus of the meetings.
+The South African Judicial Education Institute (SAJEI) and several additional judges were prominent in that effort, including former Chief Justice Raymond Zondo and Francis Legodi (ret.), as well as faculty members and mediators from the U.S.--Judge Ben H. Hadfield (ret.), Nathan D. Alder, Velvet Rodriquez, and Stephen D. Kelson.
+C.J.
+Zondo expressed full support of court-based mediation stating that he would "like it to take off as soon as possible."